Upsonic/KOT/docs/using_as_logger.md

 # Using as Logger

-This document provides documentation for the debug, info, warning, error, and exception functions of the KOT class.
+This document provides documentation for the debug, info, warning, error, and exception functions of the Upsonic class.

 These functions takes a single parameter: